iamkirankumaryadav/Library/Data Science/Supervised Learning/Decision Tree.md

 **Information Gain** is used to Choose Right Node
 - Information Gain is a Meausre of how much we know about **Y** after looking at **X**.
+- We Select the Feature as Node that Splits the Data very well.

 e.g.
 - Now you are taking My Interview you asked few Questions,